The Secret Life of ESL Flashcards: How to Transform Them Into Fun Classroom Games

 Living Board Game

 This is where those giant vocabulary flashcards come in handy.
 Lay them out on the floor to make a game path around your classroom, including a green “start” space and a red “finish” space.
 Your students won’t need playing pieces, since they’ll walk along the game path toward the finish space.

-Have students roll a six sided die (if you want to make a giant die to add to the fun, here are some good instructions).
+Have students roll a six sided die.
 They’ll then walk that many spaces along the game path.

 Once students land on their space, they’ll need to use the word on that space correctly in a sentence (if your cards have vocabulary words on the giant flashcards), correctly fill in the blank (if they’re fill-in-the-blank sentences), identify the correct verb tense or whatever task the flashcards are designed to elicit.
 If they can’t, they return to where they stood previously.